Training Your First Neural Network

 - Nov.
 16, 2018: Updated 90% of the lessons due to major changes in TensorFlow and Google Cloud ML Engine.
 All of the demos and code walkthroughs were completely redone.

 TensorFlow is open-source software and its documentation is at tensorflow.org.
 One thing to keep in mind when you’re looking at TensorFlow examples is that TensorFlow has several different APIs.
-The low-level TensorFlow API gives you complete flexibility to build neural networks, but it requires a lot of coding and is harder to understand.
+The low-level TensorFlow API gives you complete flexibility to build neural networks, but it requires a lot of coding and it’s harder to understand.
 Fortunately, there are quite a few high-level APIs, such as Keras and tf.estimator, that greatly simplify many tasks, require much less code, and are easier to understand.
-In fact, Google’s example code for ML Engine uses the tf.estimator API.
+In this course, we’ll be using the Keras API.

-To get started, we’re going to create a neural network that will model a classic machine learning data set known as the Iris flower data set.
-It contains the lengths and widths of the petals and sepals of 150 irises.
+To get started, we’re going to go through an example from the TensorFlow website.
+It creates a neural network that models a classic machine learning data set known as the Iris flower data set, which contains the lengths and widths of the petals and sepals of 150 irises.
 There are 50 samples each of three different species of irises: Iris setosa, Iris versicolor, and Iris virginica.
 Back in 1936, a man named Ronald Fisher developed a statistical model to distinguish the species from each other based on these four measurements.

+Okay, so let’s go ahead and build a classification model.
 First, we have to install TensorFlow, which is a Python library.
 You probably already have Python installed, but you’ll want to check the version.
-Cloud ML Engine supports both Python 2.7 and 3.4 and higher, but it runs 2.7 by default.
-Google’s Getting Started tutorial also uses version 2.7, so that’s what we’re going to use in this course.
-You can see which version or versions you have installed by running “python -V” to check the Python 2 version and “python3 -V” to check the Python 3 version.
+You’ll need Python 3.7 or higher.
+You can see which version you have installed by running “python3 -V”.

-OK, now there are a few different ways to install TensorFlow.
+Okay, now there are a couple of different ways to install TensorFlow.
 If you want to keep your TensorFlow development isolated from the rest of your Python environment, then you can install it in a virtual Python environment.
 That way, you can install different versions of Python libraries than what you have in your native Python environment and won’t have to worry about the libraries needed for TensorFlow interfering with the libraries needed for your other Python applications or vice versa.

 That’s the way I’m going to do it.
-To install the virtual environment, we need to use pip, the Python package installer.
+To install the virtual environment, we need to use pip3, the Python package installer.
+Before using it, you should upgrade pip3 itself to the latest version using this command.
 You can copy this from the readme file in the GitHub repository for this course, if you’d like.

 Now, use this command to install the virtualenv package.
 If you already have virtualenv installed, it’ll upgrade it.
 To create your virtual environment, type “virtualenv” and then what you want to call the environment.
 I’ll call it “mlenv”.
 Now you can go into that virtual environment by typing “source mlenv/bin/activate”.
 You can tell that we’re in that environment now because it says “mlenv” in brackets over here.
 If you need to exit the virtual environment at some point, type “deactivate”.

-OK, back to the code.
-Now, this whole big chunk here just reads in the data.
-It downloads the csv files and then it reads them into datasets called “train” and “test”.
-The first one contains 80% of the iris samples.
-The second one contains the other 20%.
-This is because you typically want to train your model using the majority of the data, usually 70-80% of it, and then evaluate its accuracy based on some data that it hasn’t seen before, which is why you hold back 20-30% for that purpose.
+Next, we download the training dataset, which is in a csv file.
+This is actually a subset of the 150 flowers in the full dataset.
+The training dataset contains 80% of the iris samples.
+The test dataset contains the other 20%.
+You typically want to train your model using the majority of the data, usually 70-80% of it, and then evaluate its accuracy based on some data that it hasn’t seen before, which is why you hold back 20-30% for that purpose.

-This next block is all you need to construct a neural network.
-That’s because we’re using the high-level API.
+Okay, now we can create the model.
+Amazingly, this is all you need to construct a neural network.
+That’s because we’re using the high-level Keras API.
 If we were using TensorFlow’s regular API, it would take a lot more code.

-OK, now that you’ve seen what the code is supposed to do, it’s time to run it.
-Go to GitHub.
+Okay, now that you’ve seen what the code is supposed to do, it’s time to run it.
+Go to the base of the GitHub repository.
 You can either download the repository as a zip file or do a “git clone” if you have git installed on your computer.
 I’m going to do a “git clone”.
-Then go into “mlengine-intro/iris/trainer”.
+Then go into “aiplatform-intro/iris/trainer”.
 If you downloaded the zip file, then the base directory will have a “-master” at the end of it.
-The script we just went through is in a file called iris.py, so run it with “python iris.py”.
+The script we just went through is in a file called iris.py, so run it with “python3 iris.py --job-dir export”.

 Great.
 You’ve successfully trained a neural network to classify irises.
 In the next lesson, I’ll explain deep neural networks.